Sturm-Liouville operators with measure-valued coefficients: Notation

 \section{Notation}

 Let $(a,b)$ be an arbitrary interval and $\mu$ be a locally finite complex Borel measure on $(a,b)$.
-By $AC_{loc}((a,b);\mu)$ we denote the set of left-continuous functions, which are locally absolutely continuous with respect to $\mu$.
-These are precisely the functions $f$ that can be written in the form \be f(x) = f(c) + \int_c^x h(s) d\mu(s), \quad x\in(a,b), \ee where $h\in L^1_{loc}((a,b); \mu)$ and the integral has to be read as \be \int_c^x h(s) d\mu(s) = \ee The function $h$ is the Radon--Nikodym derivative of $f$ with respect to $\mu$.
-It is uniquely defined in $L^1_{loc}((a,b); \mu)$ and we write \be \frac{d f}{d\mu} = h. \ee Every $\mu$-absolutely continuous function is locally of bounded variation, hence also the limits from the right exist everywhere.
-Furthermore, it can only be discontinuous in some point, if the mass of this point is non zero.
+By $AC_{\mathrm{loc}}((a,b);\mu)$ we denote the set of left-continuous functions, which are locally absolutely continuous with respect to $\mu$.
+These are precisely the functions $f$ which can be written in the form